 On assembly lines, computer vision oversees automation for quality control.
 Computer vision algorithms can visually inspect products for defects and irregularities as they come off the production line.
 This real-time quality audit ensures only flawless products reach customers, minimizing losses.
 Notably, pattern recognition algorithms, processing video streams, or AI image recognition can be used to monitor adherence to safety guidelines, for example, by flagging violations of adequate dress codes for dangerous production.

 Computer vision plays a role in digital lean manufacturing, which increases productivity while decreasing waste.
-It’s estimated that digital lean transformation could improve earnings before interest, taxes, depreciation, and amortization (EBITDA) by $20 million annually.
+It’s estimated that digital lean transformation could improve earnings before interest, taxes, depreciation, and amortization (EBITDA).

 Computer vision also contributes to factory synchronization and dynamic scheduling by providing real-time tracking of material and product movement.
 By implementing computer vision inspection systems, manufacturers can detect early signs of equipment malfunction, leading to significant cost savings.